Martin Guptill: Exclusion and retirement

 After being omitted from the squad for the 2022 India T20 series, Guptill released himself from his national contract, bringing to an end the veteran batsman's international career.
 On 8 January 2025, Guptill formally announced his retirement from international cricket, bringing an end to his 13-year long international career (367 games overall) with 2586 runs in 47 Tests, 7346 runs in 198 ODIs and 3531 runs in 122 T20Is.

+In the 2026 New Year Honours, Guptill was appointed a Member of the New Zealand Order of Merit, for services to cricket.